ralphbarendse/tweetLLM/README.md

 ## 🤝 Contributing

-We welcome contributions to make the Twitter Auto Poster even more awesome!
+We welcome contributions to make the tweetLLM even more awesome!
 Feel free to submit issues, feature requests, or pull requests.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements